bytedance/ByteX/README.md

 ## Contribution

-If you have some creative ideas and demands related to bytecode, come to join us to develop a new bytecode plugin based on ByteX!
+If you have some creative ideas and demands related to bytecode, come to join us to and it is appreciated to expand ByteX plugin family!

-Please read through our [Developer API](wiki/ByteX-Developer-API-en.md).
+Please refer to our [Developer API](wiki/ByteX-Developer-API-en.md) to get more information.